yinyangsammy/snapshot-location-assessment/README.md

 - :white_check_mark: *how safe or dangerous the location happens to be*.
 - :white_check_mark: *places to stay in the location*.
 - :white_check_mark: *places of interest in the location*.
+- :white_check_mark: *a means of making an itinerary of places to stay and places to visit.*.
 - :white_check_mark: *what the weather is like in the location*.
 - :white_check_mark: *Easily-accessible contact information to get in touch with any questions or to place an advert*.
 - :white_check_mark: *Clearly-located social media links to see what else the site has to offer me*.